GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ```r
 event_importance_weighted_sampling_probs = (event_rate * event_peak_stage) # Importance sampling
 ```
-where the `event_peak_stage` is the tsunami maxima at our site offshore of Tonga.
+where the `event_peak_stage` is the tsunami maxima at our site offshore of Tongatapu.
 Compared to regular stratified-sampling this approach over-represents scenarios with high `event_peak_stage`.
 Note regular stratified-sampling would be equivalent to: